GabySys/TflWebClient/README.md

 Open TFL.WebClientConsole\TFL.WebClientConsole.sln in Visual Studio.

 Select the target Platform and Configuration (Debug/Release) and build the solution.
+The solution will need to pull 3 packages from nuget.

 Build output will be under TFL.WebClientConsole\TFL.WebClientConsole\bin\Debug\ or TFL.WebClientConsole\TFL.WebClientConsole\bin\Release\.

 ## Running TflWebClient

+Edit the TFL.WebClientConsole.exe.congif file in folder $\TFL.WebClientConsole\TFL.WebClientConsole\bin\Release to add you new app id and app key required to connect to the web api.

 Open Windows Power Shell or Command Line (cmd).

 Go to the git folder under $\TFL.WebClientConsole\TFL.WebClientConsole\bin\Release